Nicholas Brody: Season 3

 A team of Special Ops soldiers drives Brody to the Iranian border, where they are stopped by Iraqi police; when one of the officers recognizes Brody, the soldiers are forced to open fire.
 Brody panics and tries to run, but team leader Azzizi (Donnie Keshawarz) calms him down.
 Moments later, they hit a land mine, severely injuring Azzizi and attracting enemy fire.
 From Langley, Saul calls off the mission, but Brody is determined to cross the border.
 Carrie tries to dissuade him, saying that he will die if he goes in alone; Brody replies that she will have to think of a way to get him out safely.
 He identifies himself to the Iranian border guards and asks for asylum as planned, and the guards take him and one of the soldiers, Turani (Jared Ward), into custody.
 They are met by Javadi, who kills Turani in front of a horrified Brody.

 After three days of interrogation, Brody is taken to meet Akbari, secretly armed with a cyanide-filled syringe.
 Akbari does not get close enough for Brody to inject him, however, and has his men send Brody to Nazir's widow Nasrin (Naz Deravian) to vet his propaganda value.
 Over the next few days, Brody gives a series of interviews on Iranian television denouncing the United States, leaving Saul no choice but to order his death.
 Carrie calls Brody, warns him that he is in danger, and pleads with him to come with her.
 Brody refuses, however, instead going to see Akbari and telling him about the CIA's plan.
 Once he has Akbari's trust, Brody overpowers and suffocates him.

 Brody escapes with Carrie to a safe house, where she tells him she is pregnant with his child.
 While thinking a CIA extraction team was on the way, Javadi's men arrive and take Brody into custody, part of a deal the CIA made with Javadi to help him advance to greater power within the Iranian government.
 Brody is found guilty of being an enemy of the State, and sentenced to death.
-Carrie calls him in his cell to reassure him that she will save him, but he replies that he has accepted his fate and just wants it to be over.
+Carrie calls his cellphone to reassure him that she will save him, but he replies that he has accepted his fate and just wants it to be over.
 The next morning, Brody is hanged in a public square as Carrie tearfully looks on.